 (1) To endorse that the band 2 400-2 483.5 MHz can no longer be considered as a candidate band for the Broadband DA2GC system as described in ETSI TR 103 054 (SRDoc already submitted to WG FM) because it would not be compatible with outdoor RLAN devices.

-Diverging views were raised with regard to the suitability of this band for the Broadband DA2GC system as described in the expected ETSI SRDoc (see section 3.3 above).
-Mitigation techniques, especially beamforming antennas and TPC, are planned to be applied for this DA2GC system.
+Diverging views were raised with regard to the suitability of this band for the alternative Broadband DA2GC system for which an ETSI SRDoc is expected soon (see section 3.3 above).
+Mitigation techniques, especially beamforming antennas, are planned to be applied for this DA2GC system.

 Although no conclusion can be drawn with regard to this system as long as the relevant compatibility and sharing studies have not been carried out, it was indicated during the discussion that some general aspects need to be clarified.
 WG FM had already concluded that the amount of spectrum is considered independent from the number of system proposals (see also section 7.11 in the Minutes of the latest ECC meeting, FM48(12)001).